3TUSK/LC-Sharp/Specifications.md

-## Notes
-- The `LC3` stores all data in the form of `short` integers, or "shortcode."
-- The `Assembler` first converts all the string code into "shortcode" and then writes it into the `LC3`'s memory.
-- The execution of the `LC3` program is handled by the user interface.

 # Specifications
 - `LC3`: The main module representing the LC3 FSM.
 Functionality is split into smaller modules according to the von Neumann model.
   - `control`: An instance of the Control module